SuperOfficeDocs/superoffice-docs/docs/email/mailkit.md

 # MailKit

-MailKit is cross-platform .NET library for IMAP, POP3, and SMTP.
+MailKit is a cross-platform .NET library for IMAP, POP3, and SMTP.

-The main reason for using the MailKit library is a wider range of supported protocols, certificates and improved speed.
+The main reason for using the MailKit library is a wider range of supported protocols, certificates, and improved speed.

 MailKit is used by SuperOffice NetServer, e.g. Inbox in the Sales client.

-MailKit is enabled for CRM Online from version 8.0 (R23), and can be enabled manually on Onsite from version SuperOffice 8.0 SR3.
+MailKit is enabled for CRM Online from version 8.0 (R23) and can be enabled manually on Onsite from version SuperOffice 8.0 SR3.

-Current version of MailKit is: 1.4.2.1
+The current version of MailKit is: 1.4.2.1

 ## How to enable MailKit